MackWessels/MackWessels.github.io/index.md

 Portfolio
 =========
-I'm a software developer committed to expanding my skill set one language at a time and refining my craft.
-This portfolio showcases some of my favorite projects completed while earning my B.S. in Computer Science.
-As a meticulous and driven professional, I'm pursuing a career in software engineering, working with languages like Swift, C++, and Java.
+I’m a software developer focused on building reliable, creative, and user-centered solutions.
+This portfolio highlights projects completed during my B.S. in Computer Science and beyond, showcasing work in systems programming, full-stack development, and game design.
+I bring experience with C, C++, Java, SQL, React, and Godot, and I’m eager to continue applying these skills in software engineering roles.

 <details>
   <summary>My Coding Journey</summary>
-My coding journey began as a Computer Science student eager to create meaningful and practical software.
-Owning an iPhone sparked my interest in iOS development, motivating me to teach myself Swift and work toward building my own app.
-While I enjoy programming in C++ and Java, I've developed a passion for using Swift and SwiftUI, especially for Apple platforms.
-As I continue to grow as a developer, I aim to deepen my expertise in iOS, iPadOS, and macOS development.
-My upcoming side projects include exploring Full-Stack Development with Swift using Vapor and delving into embedded Swift programming.
+My journey began as a Computer Science student eager to understand how technology works at every level, from low-level systems to user-facing applications.
+Through coursework and personal projects, I developed strong skills in problem-solving, algorithm design, and collaborative development.
+Along the way, I explored languages like C++, Java, and C, while also branching into modern frameworks like React and game engines like Godot.
+As I continue to grow as a developer, I aim to deepen my expertise in both software engineering and systems programming, while taking on projects that challenge me to learn new tools and approaches.
 </details>
 <br>

 **Languages:**
-C++, Swift, Java, HTML, CSS, JavaScript, Ruby, PHP, Python
+C, C++, Java, Swift, Python, SQL, JavaScript, HTML, CSS, Ruby, PHP

 **Frameworks:**
-React, Node.js, Ruby on Rails, Heroku, AWS, Oracle, MySQL
+React, Node.js, Ruby on Rails, Godot, MySQL, Oracle, AWS, Heroku, Linux

 ---